apereo/apereo.github.io/_posts/cas/2018-02-06-cas52-gettingstarted-overlay.md

 </properties>
 ```

-This is the bit that describes build settings, and specifically here, what versions of CAS, Spring Boot and Java are required for the deployment.
+This is the bit that describes build settings, and specifically, here, what versions of CAS, Spring Boot, and Java are required for the deployment.
 You are in practice mostly concerned with the `<cas.version>` setting and as new (maintenance) releases come out, it would be sufficient to simply update that version and re-run the build.

 This might be a good time to review the CAS project's [Release Policy](https://apereo.github.io/cas/developer/Release-Policy.html) as well as [Maintenance Policy](https://apereo.github.io/cas/developer/Maintenance-Policy.html).

 ## Dependencies

 The next piece describes the *dependencies* of the overlay build.
 These are the set of components almost always provided by the CAS project that will be packaged up and put into the final web application artifact.
-At a minimum, you need to have the `cas-server-webapp-${app.server}` module available because that is the web application into which you intend to inject your settings and customizations, if any.
+At a minimum, you need to have the `cas-server-webapp-${app.server}` module available because that is the web application into which you intend to inject your settings and customizations if any.
 Also, note that the module declarations are typically configured to download the CAS version instructed by the property `${cas.version}`.

 Here is an example: